 Another reason for the growth in AI research is an increase in AI-based startup funding.
-In the second quarter of 2018, the funding to US-based AI startup rose by 21% to $2.3bn.
+In the second quarter of 2018, the funding to US-based AI startups rose by 21% to $2.3bn.
 These trends are expected to follow the upward trends in 2019 as well.

-Because it has so wider applications which include sectors like software, pharmaceutical, consumer electronics where patents play a big role, having an understanding of patent filing trends will only help in making sound business decisions.
+Because it has so wider applications which include sectors like software, pharmaceutical, and consumer electronics where patents play a big role, having an understanding of patent filing trends will only help in making sound business decisions.

 Companies with Most AI Patents